-Year upon year, R&D Tax Credits are becoming increasingly popular.
+The use of R&D Tax Credits is on an upward trajectory.
 In 2020, HMRC reported a 19% increase in total financial support claimed through the scheme, reaching £7.4 billion.

 However, a surprising amount of businesses still don’t take advantage of R&D Tax relief.

-Claim Capital are on a mission to eradicate misconceptions about R&D Tax Credits and spread the word about the unique advantages they offer the UK.
+Claim Capital is on a mission to eradicate misconceptions about R&D Tax Credits and spread the word about the unique advantages they offer the UK.

 To do this, we’re going to run you through the common obstacles that founders run into when claiming R&D Tax Credits.
 By checking through this list, you’ll know how to gain maximum benefit from the scheme, year after year.

 1. You aren’t sure if your eligible to claim R&D Tax Credits. 💡

 The first pitfall within R&D Tax Credits is whether companies are aware of their eligibility.

 To approach this, let’s first define what research and development actually is.